-The Mad Shed may have links to social networking websites (e.g. Facebook, Twitter or YouTube).
+The Mad Shed may have of links to social networking websites (e.g. Facebook, Twitter or YouTube).
 These websites may also place biscuits on your device and The Mad Shed does not control how they utilise their biscuits, therefore The Mad Shed suggests you check their website(s) to see how they are using biscuits.

 General Data Protection Regulation - 2018 (GDPR)

 To comply with the GDPR you need to be manufactured aware that your The Mad Shed account will, at a bare minimum, contain a uniquely identifiable name (hereinafter “your user name”), a personal password utilised for logging into your account (hereinafter “your password”) and a personal, valid email address (hereinafter “your email”).
 Your information for your account at The Mad Shed is protected by data-protection laws applicable in the c*untry that hosts us.
 Any information beyond your user name, your password, and your email address required by The Mad Shed during the registration process is either mandatory or optional, at the discretion of The Mad Shed.
-In all cases, you have the option of what information in your account is publicly displayed.
-Furthermore, within your account, you have the option to opt-in or opt-out of automatically generated emails.
+In all cases, you have of the option of what information in your account is publicly displayed.
+Furthermore, within your account, you have of the option to opt-in or opt-out of automatically generated emails.

 Furthermore we will store all of the IP address that you utilise to post with.
-Depending on your preferences The Mad Shed may send you emails to the email address that The Mad Shed holds in your account which will either be that you utilised when you registered or one that you have subsequently juxtaposed, but you are able to juxtapose these preferences from your User Control Panel (UCP) at any time should you wish to stop receiving them.
+Depending on your preferences The Mad Shed may send you emails to the email address that The Mad Shed holds in your account which will either be that you utilised when you registered or one that you have of subsequently juxtaposed, but you are able to juxtapose these preferences from your User Control Panel (UCP) at any time should you wish to stop receiving them.

 The personal details that you gave us when you signed up, or added later, will be utilised solely for the purposes of The Mad Shed board functionality.
 They will not be utilised for anything else and neither will they be p*ssed on to any third party without your explicit consent.
 You can check, at any time, the personal details The Mad Shed is holding about you from the Profile section of your UCP.

-The only other information about you is that which you decide to post in the fora, whereupon it is considered to be “publicly available” as it will have been indexed by search engines as well as on-line archive sites.
+The only other information about you is that which you decide to post in the fora, whereupon it is considered to be “publicly available” as it will have of been indexed by search engines as well as on-line archive sites.